 In Reasons and Persons, Derek Parfit puts these intuitions to the test.
 He asks the reader to imagine entering a \lq\lq{}teletransporter\rq\rq{} a machine that puts you to sleep, then destroys you, copying the information of your molecular structure and then relaying it to Mars at the speed of light.
 On Mars, another machine re-creates you, each atom in exactly the same relative position to all the other ones.
 Parfit poses the question of whether or not the teletransporter is a method of travel -- is the person on Mars the same person as the person who entered the teletransporter on Earth?
 Certainly, when waking up on Mars, you would feel like being you, you would remember entering the teletransporter in order to travel to Mars, you would also remember eating that donut this morning.

-Following this initial operation, the teletransporter on Earth is modified to not destroy the person who enters it.
+Following this initial operation, the teletransporter on Earth is modified so as to leave intact the person who enters it.
 Each replica left on Earth would claim to be you, and also remember entering the teletransporter, and then getting out again, still on Earth.
 Using thought experiments such as these, Parfit argues that any criteria we attempt to use to determine sameness of personal identity will be lacking.
 What matters, to Parfit, is simply what he calls ``Relation R": psychological connectedness, including memory, personality, and so on.

 This is also my view, at least intellectually if not intuitively.
 And it applies to configuration space and the general relativistic worldline in the same way as it does in Parfit's description.
 In our case there exists a past configuration, \emph{represented} (but not contained) in configuration `now' in the form of a record.
 This past configuration has in it neural patterns that bear a strong resemblance to neural patterns contained in configuration `now'.
 Crucially, these two configurations are connected by \emph{continuous extremal paths in configuration space}, ensuring that indeed we can act as if they are psychologically connected.
-We can, and should, act as if one classically evolved from the other; our brain states are consistent with the evolved relations between all subsystems out there in the world that we can access.
+We can --- and should! --- act as if one classically evolved from the other.
+Indeed, in such cases our brain states are consistent with evolved relations between all subsystems in the world we have access to.
+Different sets of records all agree and are compatible with arising from joint evolution.
 Furthermore, I would have a stronger Relation R with what I associate with future configurations of my (present) neural networks, than to other brain configurations (e.g. associated to other people).
 There seems to be no further reason for this conclusion to upset us, beyond those reasons that already make us uncomfortable with Parfit\rq{}s thought experiment.